karlhaensel/choirmusic/README.md

 		- Gloria Patri, qui creavit nos (SSAB - SATTB)
 		- Peccavimus (SSATB)
 	- Kücken, Friedrich Wilhelm: Mache dich auf!
 Werde Licht!
 (SATB)
+	- Merkel, Gustav:
+		- Ich hebe meine Augen auf zu den Bergen (SATB)
-	- Merkel, Gustav: Wenn ich rufe zu dir, Herr (SATB)
+		- Wenn ich rufe zu dir, Herr (SATB)

 ### I made the following editions just for fun and/or to improve my Lilypond skills:
 The following pieces are some which I do not know (very well).
 Maybe I will use the editions with my choirs in the future.